Moris Tepper

 Tepper's first released solo work beginning with Big Enough to Disappear (1996) and then Moth to Mouth (2000) came after having been a sideman for many years.
 His music has been reviewed as "accessibly avant-garde" and although it may be difficult to shed his sideman cult status he remains inspired.
 Stingray in the Heart (2008) was described as an album that never pauses in a familiar territory.

 Tepper is also a painter and he divides his time between music and painting.
+Tepper has occasionally worked as a television composer since the 1990s.
+One of his first shows was Saban Entertainment's animated series The Mouse and the Monster, which aired on UPN Kids in 1996 and 1997.
+In the 2000s, he went on to compose for Army Wives, Bakersfield P.D., Rob & Big, Scrubs and The Minor Accomplishments Of Jackie Woodman.